Les Paul: Guitar builder

-but Gibson showed no interest until Fender began marketing its Esquire and Broadcaster guitars in 1950 (the Broadcaster was renamed the Telecaster in 1952).
+but Gibson showed no interest until Fender began marketing its Esquire and Broadcaster guitars in 1950 (the Broadcaster was renamed the Telecaster in 1951 because of a trademark conflict with Gretsch, which sold the Broadkaster line of drums).

 Gibson's Ted McCarty was the chief designer of the guitar, which was based on Paul's drawings and later dubbed the Gibson Les Paul.
 Gibson entered into a promotional and financial arrangement with Les Paul, paying him a royalty on sales.
 The guitar went on sale in 1952.
 Paul continued to make design suggestions.

 In 1960, sales of the original Les Paul model had dropped, so a more modernistic model was introduced (today called the Gibson SG), but then still bearing the Les Paul name.
-Not liking the new look and severe problems with the strength of the body and neck, made Paul dissatisfied with this new Gibson guitar.
+Not liking the new look, and concerned about severe lack of strength of the body and neck, Paul was dissatisfied with this new Gibson guitar.
 This, and a pending divorce from Mary Ford, led to Paul ending his endorsement and use of his name on Gibson guitars from 1964 until 1966, by which time his divorce was completed.